By Emily Ledger

 Following the 12 weeks of treatment, 73% of patients were rated as “very much improved/improved”, on the Caregiver Global Impression of Improvement scale.

-The results from Satipharm’s trial adds to the existing literature of the effects of CBD on seizure frequency.
+The results from Satipharm’s trial adds to the existing literature on the effects of CBD on seizure frequency.
 In the UK, Cannabis was rescheduled, last year, to allow it to be prescribed in rare medical cases.
 This was largely due to pressure from parents of epileptic children who had seen a benefit from using Cannabis oils.

-However, the oils used by the parents contained THC, as well as CBD.
-Satipharm’s Gelpell capsules contain no THC.
 Despite this trial providing positive insight into the effects of CBD on seizures, the authors recommend that further trials be carried out.